shalininegi/quindar-platform/readme.md

 * WebSockets server - data streaming of telemetry data
 * RabbitMQ gateway - guaranteed messaging for data generator
 * REST API documentation generator and API console for testing

+# Security
+* Always use HTTPS.
+You can turn on/off different modules (e.g. http) by setting the flag to False in config/.systemSettings.js.
+It is perfectly acceptable to use http for early development and testing.
+* Credentials.
+We have made a small change not to disclose system user credentials which are defined in .systemSettings.js.
+Before you run the application, you need to run the build/deploy script buildme.sh, which will install NPM dependencies, and also create a copy of .systemSettings.js based on the template config/systemSettings.js.
+* Access token.
+We plan to use JSON Web Token for both REST API and webSockets.

 # For More Information
 * For license (terms of use), please refer to the file license.md.